ChaoticSam/Binary-Tree-Visualizer/README.md

 ## Future Ideas
 * Make the tree self-balancing using [AVL tree rotation](https://www.cise.ufl.edu/~nemo/cop3530/AVL-Tree-Rotations.pdf)
 * Add an animation for removing a node from the tree
-* Improve the performance of the Explorer class for larger trees with svg